katahiromz/cliteral/README.md

 ## Usage

-Double-click the executable “cliteral.exe” and enter the string data or string literals you wish to convert.
+Double-click the executable “`cliteral.exe`” and enter the string data or string literals you wish to convert.
 You will get the result immediately.

 Sample data can be selected from the “ex)” button.